OpenShot/openshot-qt/doc/installation.rst

 - When the Terminal appears (i.e. black window), Copy/Paste the following command:
     - ``bash <(wget -O - http://openshot.org/files/chromeos/install-stable.sh)``

+Previous Versions
+^^^^^^^^^^^^^^^^^

+To download old versions of OpenShot Video Editor, you can visit https://github.com/OpenShot/openshot-qt/tags.
+Click on the version number you need, and scroll to the bottom, under the release notes.
+You will find download links for each operating system.
+Download the appropriate version for your computer, and follow the installation instructions above.

 Uninstall
 ^^^^^^^^^